 How to eat at a festival in the rain?

 Food is generally good at festivals with street stalls and lots of options.
 However, if it is raining and cold standing up in a field can leave your chicken balti a bit water-logged.
 If you are not good at this sort of thing make sure you are prepared before.
 There may be some tented areas with seating, find these on day one.
 This way if it rains you have somewhere to head, sit and eat.

 Check out a few local pubs prior to your stay and eat out one night.
 Trust me it will make you feel sane, somewhere warm with a real knife and fork.

 Take a stash of food or drinks with you.
 Check out first what your festival allows.
 Some festivals let you take your own alcohol.
-Cans of drink and plastic is usually ok as are boxes of wine.
-Some cereal bars, fruit and a few bars of chocolate just might cheer you up.
+Cans of drink and plastic are usually ok as are boxes of wine.
+Some cereal bars, fruit and a few bars of chocolate might cheer you up.

 Tip- take a thermos flask to top up with a warm drink.

 What to wear when surviving festivals in the rain?

 It is nice to be glam at a festival but comfort is a priority.
 Invest in a good raincoat, waterproof breathable and light it will save you.